Reclining Hand-to-Big-Toe Pose

 • When performed with the raised leg out to the side, it relieves menstrual cramps

-When you are comfortable in Supta Padangusthasana, try pulling your raised leg across your torso.
+When you are comfortable in Supta Padangusthasana, try pulling your raised leg across your torso for a deeper hip-opening stretch.

 With the right leg lifted, grab your toes or the yoga belt in your left hand and pull the right leg to the left.
 Your right foot should come right above your left hip.
 Keep that right leg straight.
 Repeat these steps while raising your left leg.

-In this pose, it takes a lot of thigh strength to keep the leg that remains on the floor straight and pressed down.
+In this pose, it takes considerable thigh strength to keep the leg that remains on the floor straight and pressed down.
 Ask a partner to help you by standing next to you and pressing their foot down onto the hip at the root of your thigh.

 Their moderate downward pressure will help ground your leg and release your hips while you raise the other leg and stretch your hamstrings open more.